 This is a response to the recent and ongoing ISAS name discussion.
 It follows an earlier post focusing on social media behaviours surrounding the discussion, and a second post reviewing the handful of self-indicting responses I received.
-Subsequently, an ad hominem blog-post was published, characterising my first post as ‘predictable blaming’ and ‘hypocrisy’.
+Subsequently, an ad hominem defamatory and inaccurate blog-post was published, erroneously characterising my first post as ‘predictable blaming’ and ‘hypocrisy’.
 I won’t respond further to this piece other than to defer you to my already published second post where I had countered all of the points they raised.

 Here, I shift the focus to the important subject itself: the term ‘Anglo-Saxon’.
 To start off, before I subsequently evaluate the broader uses of the term, which include appropriations and uses by political extremists, to consider my personal sense of where things stand in regards the academic use of the term.
 This brief exercise in self reflection seeks to identify whether there is an insidious problem of the kind suggested by some commentators.
 For context, see my 2015 blog-post.